Looking For An Indoor Playground? 25 of London’s Best

-When the weather is conspiring against you and the kids are bouncing off the walls, an indoor play ground (or soft play centre for the younger ones) is what you need.
+When the weather is conspiring against you and the kids are bouncing off the walls, a visit to an indoor playground keeps everyone happy.

 The biggest and possibly the best indoor play centre in London – the kids gave it a score of ‘infinity out of ten’ – KidZania is a child-sized city where the kids are 100% in charge.

 Everything at KidZania has been created to engage, educate and entertain the kids with over 60 role-play activities available.

 The kids’ favourites were being a pilot and cabin crew, fighting crime on the streets as a police offer, working in the Cadbury chocolate factory, fighting fires as a fireman, transporting goods around the city as a courier and being a journalist at Metro Newspaper.

 With names and brands the kids are familiar with, they can add to the 50 KidZos (KidZania money) they’re given on entry and earn a wage at the various jobs on offer.

 Don’t worry too much about earning money though, the real fun is to be had trying out different jobs (and paying – with KidZos – to perform others) and getting a taste of what a career in that profession could be like.